M. T. Vasudevan Nair: Varanasi

-MT's novel Varanasi (2002) is based around a journey to Varanasi, a pilgrim centre in North India.
+Nair's novel Varanasi (2002) is based around a journey to Varanasi, a pilgrim centre in North India.
 With no intricate plot, the novel is an experiment.
 It was well received in the literary circles but received criticism from critic and painter M. V. Devan.

 Other works

-MT wrote the novel Arabi Ponnu (The Gold of Arabia) along with N. P. Mohammed.
+Nair wrote the novel Arabi Ponnu (The Gold of Arabia) along with N. P. Mohammed.
 Nair and Mohamed stayed in a rented house in Karuvarakkundu village, Malappuram for a period of two weeks to complete this work.

-MT authored two books on the craft of writing—Kaathikante Panippura and Kaathikante Kala—and his anecdotal columns articles on various topics and speeches on different occasions have been compiled under the titles Kilivaathililude, Kannanthalippookkalude Kaalam, Vakkukalude Vismayam and Eekakikalude Sabdam.
+Nair authored two books on the craft of writing—Kaathikante Panippura and Kaathikante Kala—and his anecdotal columns articles on various topics and speeches on different occasions have been compiled under the titles Kilivaathililude, Kannanthalippookkalude Kaalam, Vakkukalude Vismayam and Eekakikalude Sabdam.
 Manushyar Nizhalukal and Aalkkoottathil Thaniye are his travelogues.

 Other activities

-MT occupied many important positions in various literary bodies, including the presidency of Kerala Sahitya Akademi and the chairmanship of Tunchan Memorial Trust.
+Nair occupied many important positions in various literary bodies, including the presidency of Kerala Sahitya Akademi and the chairmanship of Tunchan Memorial Trust.

-MT joined the Mathrubhumi Group of Publications in 1956.
+Nair joined the Mathrubhumi Group of Publications in 1956.
 He served as editor of periodicals and chief editor of Mathrubhumi Illustrated Weekly.

 He espoused and promoted secularism through his literature, cinema, and public life.
 Nair created secular intellectual movement in Kerala in the 1990s for peace with many intellectuals.

 Film career

 Nair along with Ramachandra Babu, who served as cinematographer in many of his films.

-MT is one of the most distinguished and well accepted script writers and directors in Malayalam cinema.
+Nair is one of the most distinguished and well accepted script writers and directors in Malayalam cinema.
 He has directed seven films and written the screenplay for around 54 films.
 He won the National Film Award for Best Screenplay four times for: Oru Vadakkan Veeragatha (1989), Kadavu (1991), Sadayam (1992), and Parinayam (1994), which is the most by anyone in the screenplay category.

-MT wrote his first screenplay in 1965 for Murappennu, at the behest of producer Shobhana Parameswaran Nair.
+Nair wrote his first screenplay in 1965 for Murappennu, at the behest of producer Shobhana Parameswaran Nair.
 The film was an adaptation of his story "Snehathinte Mukhangal".
 The Hindu described it as "a well-made film with a compelling plot" and as "one of the most significant films in the history of Malayalam cinema".

-MT was the first and foremost script writer in Malayalam who wrote screenplays after having learnt cinema as a distinctive visual art which has its own language, grammar and structure.
+Nair was the first and foremost script writer in Malayalam who wrote screenplays after having learnt cinema as a distinctive visual art which has its own language, grammar and structure.
 It was only after he began writing screenplays the Malayali viewers began to consider film script as a distinctive genre which has its own genuine features.
 Also, it was M.T who elevated this medium of writing as a literary form.